Art and Design

 How is the course assessed?

 AQA offer a number of different options for GCSE Art and Design.
-At MPW Cambridge students follow the Fine Art option, producing practical and contextual work in the following areas of Fine Art: drawing, painting, printmaking and mixed media.
+At MPW Cambridge students follow the Fine Art option, producing practical and contextual work in the following areas of Fine Art: drawing, painting and mixed media.

 There are two components.
-Component 1 is coursework with no time limit.
+Component 1 is coursework which has to be completed by January.
 It is marked out of 96 and carries 60% weighting.
 The portfolio of work is selected from work undertaken during the course and must include more than one project.
 Photography methods are used to support a personal response to an idea, theme or issue.
 A response to all assessment objectives is required in the portfolio as a whole.

 Component 2 is an external assessment set by AQA and concludes with a supervised time of 10 hours.
 It is marked out of 96 and carries 40% weighting.
 Students respond to their chosen starting point to produce a personal response.
 Question papers can be issued to students from 1 January in the year of the exam.
 Students have unlimited preparation time and a 10 hour period of supervised time.
 A response to all assessment objectives is required.
 Work presented is marked by the centre and moderated by AQA.